JirosWorld/scrimba-javascript/FCC-webpack/README.md

 Let’s start by adding a webpack.config.js file in the root of our application structure

 The last thing we need to do is create a .babelrc file to use the babel preset we installed and take care of the ES6 classes and import statements in our code.

+### React Code

+start by requiring both React and ReactDOM - create index,js and App.js files

+enable hot reloading by adding script values in the package.json file.
+Remove the test property in the scripts object of your package.json file and add 'start and 'build'' scripts.

+### View app on server

+run `npm start`.

+### Build project

+hit the command, `$ npm build`, and webpack will create an optimised bundle in your project folder which can be deployed on any web server.